-In an unprecedented move, London Heathrow Airport (LHR) has closed entirely for nearly 24 hours following what officials are describing as a “significant power outage.”
-The closure, which began late last night, has thrown air travel into chaos, with thousands of flights canceled or diverted and tens of thousands of passengers left stranded.
+In an unprecedented move, London Heathrow Airport (LHR) closed entirely for 16 hours following what officials described as a “significant power outage.”
+The closure threw air travel into chaos, with thousands of flights canceled or diverted and tens of thousands of passengers left stranded.

 Let’s unpack what happened and what this means for you if you were planning to travel through Heathrow today.